zkxl/zkxl.github.io/_posts/2017-03-17-NP-complete.md

 __SAT__ short for boolean satisfiability problem, says: given N boolean variables and a collection of clauses.
 Each clause consists of a number of such variables connected by __OR__.
 Find an boolean assignment for each variable such that all the clauses are True.

-__3SAT__ is the same problem with 3 boolean variables as input.
+__3SAT__ is the same problem with limited 3 boolean variables in every clause.
 Both of them are fundamental combinatorial search problems.

 __NOTE:__ In fact, they are computationally __hard__ problems in that: we have to make N decisions to assign each of them as True or False such that a __set__  of the constraints are satisfied.
 If the problem were to satisfy each of the constraints in isolation, that'd be easy.

 ### Reduce 3SAT to IS

+__NOTE:__
+If we have X variables, how many clauses can we possibly construct without duplicates?

+$$ C_{x}^{3} $$

+If we negate a variable and that adds one more clause, how many are there?

+$$ C_{2x}^{3} $$

+Now __THINK:__ What is the maximum number of clauses that can be allowed so that a truth assignment to make all of them True is guaranteed?

 1. __From__ a general instance of 3SAT as such: if all of the k clauses (xyz) satisfiable? __Construct__ a specific instance of IS as such: Each variable is a vertex and each clause is an triangle graph made of 3 such vertices.
-Create k such groups as there are k clauses.
+Create __k__ such groups as there are k clauses.
 Add edges to connect every two vertices in the same group.
 Add edges between vertices if one is the negation of the other.

 2. __Show__ the construction takes O(polynomial), in fact it goes the same rate as the number of variables increases.

 3. __Prove__ the 3SAT instance is a "yes-instance" __iff__ the IS instance is a "yes-instance" by proving:

 + if 3SAT instance is a "yes-instance", IS instance is a "yes-instance".

 _if 3SAT instance is a yes-instance, each triangle in the graph must contain one vertex that's evaluated to be True.
 Let S be a set containing all such vertices and I claim S is an independent set because there is no edges between any two of them.
 If there is, they should be evaluated conflict with one being True and the other being False._